 What should I discuss with my healthcare provider before taking naproxen?

-Do not use this medication if you are allergic to naproxen, or if you have a history of allergic reaction to aspirin or other NSAIDs.
+You should not use naproxen if you are allergic to it, or if you have a history of allergic reaction to aspirin or other NSAIDs.

 - a history of heart attack, stroke, or blood clot;